walkingriver/walkingriver.github.io/_posts/2019-01-11-stop-testing-my-code.md

 Your family and coworkers will thank you, because you may end up being a more pleasant person to have around.

+By the way, did you notice I don't have to test the promise anymore?

 What are your thoughts?
 Could I make these tests better?
 Feel free to comment below.